electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 * The "Apple Development" certificate was also named as "Mac Developer" and "Development".

-### Install Provisioning Profile
+### Install provisioning profile

 If you want to test your app on your local machine before submitting your app to the Mac App Store, you have to install the app's provisioning profile on your machine, and sign the app with the "Apple Development" certificate and the provisioning profile.

 To register the provisioning profile, you can follow the below steps: